Dolphins Schedule Leak Suggesting Thanksgiving Day Trip

-The NFL regular season schedule won't be officially announced until Wednesday night, but the "leaks" keep coming and a few have involved the Miami Dolphins.
+The NFL regular season schedule won't be officially announced until Wednesday night, but we now have a finalized projected schedule based on reports and sources.

-And in addition to those "leaks," we can add a few more games based on our sources.

 The one game that stands out: a Thanksgiving night game against the Green Bay Packers at Lambeau Field.